Lawrence leads No. 1 Clemson past Syracuse 41-6

 B.T.
 Potter's 41-yard field goal gave Clemson a 17-3 lead that was set up by a beautiful catch-and-run for 59 yards by Higgins, who caught the ball along the left sideline and cut back across the field.

-Syracuse had two terrific chances to get back in the game in the third and failed both times.
+Syracuse had two terrific chances to get back in the game in the third and failed both times, prompting many fans to head for the exits.

 Chris Fredrick intercepted Lawrence and returned the ball 20 yards to the Clemson 9, but DeVito was forced out of the pocket on the next play and his pass on the run was intercepted by Mario Goodrich at the 4.
 Three plays later, Rodgers caught a swing pass out to the right, averted two tackles, and went 87 yards for a score.
 The play was reviewed as Rodgers appeared to be barely out of bounds on the replay but it was allowed to stand.